 Getting behind the wheel in the Netherlands?
 You'll need a car insurance premium that suits your lifestyle.
 With FBTO, you can supplement your basic cover with add-ons that meet your driving needs, including roadside assistance and occupants insurance.
 Enjoy 24/7 emergency support and peace of mind by taking out a policy with FBTO.

-Background on driving licenses in the Netherlands
+Driving licenses in the Netherlands

-A Dutch driver’s license (rijbewijs) is an official document that allows you to drive in the Netherlands and all member states of the European Union (EU) and European Economic Area (EEA).
+A Dutch driver’s license (rijbewijs) is an official document that allows you to drive in the Netherlands and all member states of the European Union (EU) and the European Economic Area (EEA).
 It also serves as valid proof of identification in most places in the Netherlands.

 The permit is a pink plastic card and is the size of a regular bank card.
 It states your personal details, the type of vehicle you’re permitted to drive, and the license issue and expiry date.
 They are valid for up to 10 years, depending on your age, license category, and medical record.